maryh1001/STYLE-OWN-PROJECT/README.md

 ### `Home Feed`
 This page displays what other CoderConnect users are posting.
-Users stay updated on what their connections are up to, new trends in tech, what companies have the best wfh policies, etc.
+Users stay updated on what their connections are up to, new trends in tech, what companies have the best wfh policies, etc. This is a future feature as the code needs some tweaks.

 ### `Profile Page`